tc-imba/VG100-elm-website/markdown/home/index.md

 <div class="manager-container">
     <img src="./SilverFocsManagement-7.png" alt="Ines Scott Photo" title="Ines Scott Photo" />
     <div>
-        <u>Responsibility:</u> Making executive decisions on behalf of the company's technological requirements,managing technology budgets and time frames, ensuring all technology practices adhere to regulatory standards.<br><br>
+        <u>Responsibility:</u> Making executive decisions on behalf of the company's technological requirements,managing technology budgets and time frames, ensuring all technology practices adhere to regulatory standards.<br>
-        <u>Warning:</u> as a CTO of the whole company, shall only be contacted if it is needed.
+        <u>Warning:</u> as a CTO of the whole company, shall only be contacted if it is needed.<br><br>
    </div>
 </div>